 The 30-year-old Drexler said that’s how he looks at his life, like a baseball game.
 “My life and the decisions I make are in my hands alone,” he said.

 Drexler’s first love was baseball, a sport he has played his entire life.
 As a child, he even dreamed of playing baseball in college and the major leagues.
-But his life changed, like hitting a pop-up for an easy out instead of the homerun.
+But his life changed, like hitting a pop-up for an easy out instead of a homerun.
 Drexler became one of the two million people in the United States addicted to drugs through prescription opioid pain medication.

 Growing up in the Oak Ridge section of West Milford, he had the typical suburban upbringing.
 He had the loving support of both his parents, Denise and Daniel, and his older brother, Lucas.
 They went on family trips, ate dinners together and attended Mass at St. Joseph Parish in West Milford.
 “My life seemed like ‘Leave it to Beaver’ and I was Beaver,” said Drexler.

 During his teen years, he experimented with alcohol and marijuana.
 He also grew distant from his family, especially with his dad.
 At first, his parents thought it was just a stage, but it wasn’t.
 He started trying harder drugs.
-And when, in 2011, his family doctor prescribed OxyContin for pain resulting from a car accident, Drexler descended even deeper into addiction.
+And in 2011, when his family doctor prescribed OxyContin for pain resulting from a car accident, Drexler descended even deeper into addiction.
 He said he would steal to feed his addiction, and he was arrested on several occasions for drug possession.

 “When I first started abusing OxyContin I don’t know if it was because I was trying to fit in or to mask something or to hide from who I really was,” Drexler said.
 “I don’t have that one underlying thing that I know led me to drug addiction.
 Addiction itself simply doesn’t judge.
 It’s not going after the homeless.
 Addiction is going into every household.
 It could start with a simple toothache and a dentist prescribes a painkiller for it.”